danielcbit/apcctrl/doc/manual/manual.rst

 ------------------------------

-If you are installing Apcupsd for the first time, the installer will give you an opportunity to edit the apcupsd.conf configuration file to contain the values appropriate for your site.
-(Subsequent installations will maintain your existing apcupsd.conf, so you need not edit it again unless there are new features or syntax changes that must be accounted for.)
+If you are installing Apcupsd for the first time, the installer will give you an opportunity to edit the apcctrl.conf configuration file to contain the values appropriate for your site.
+(Subsequent installations will maintain your existing apcctrl.conf, so you need not edit it again unless there are new features or syntax changes that must be accounted for.)